KevalSIdd/FastMarket-Ecommerce/README.md

 # Angular Ecommerce Web App

-I made this project to learn and understand the basics of both Angular and MySQL.
-It was not fun at first but once I got the hang of it it was quite pleasant.
+I made this project to learn and understand the basics of both Angular 17  and MySQL.
+It was not fun at first, but it was quite pleasant once I got the hang of it.
 In addition to Angular and MySQL, this project is built using Ant Design for its UI and SwiperJS for its carousels.
-The backend is built using Node.js, Express.js, Joi for input validation, and JWT for authentication.
+The backend is built using Node.js, Nest.js, Joi for input validation, and JWT for authentication.
 I did want to provide a demo link for now there will be instructions on how to set up this project on your local machine.

 <br/>